Creative push notification examples are everywhere.

 It’s such a simple, sweet, and smart idea.
 You lure in people with EXACTLY what they’re looking for in the first place.

 Again, as with some of the most creative push notifications out there, this one exploits a pretty simple idea.
 There’s nothing fancy about this push notification.
 Just a simple push notification that promotes a new product.

 It’s really simple to do.
-All you need to is head over the PushEngage dashboard and click on Notifications » Create » New Notification:
+All you need to do is head over to the PushEngage dashboard and click on Notifications » Create » New Notification: